gemoc/monilog/README.md

 #### Printing to a file

-Printing a message to a file is very similar to printing to the console, and is done through the `append file` keywords.
+Printing a message to a file is very similar to printing to the console, and is done through the `append file` action.
 The following monilogger prints a message to the `log.txt` file whenever `p` is negative after a call to `computePressure`.

 ```